Chippalrus/Kontent-Management-System/README.md

 # Not Maintained
 No longer updating this unless I have some specific need to add to it.
 Everything I build I use myself.
 Read disclaimer too.
+I never got around to building a proper update web-site function to this, I've just manually updated my own stuff or utiltised a timed repeat curl on the web-server.

 # Disclaimer
 A personal project / proof of concept to create blogs by using Google Docs/Drive, with a focus of not relying on MySQL (and backups from webserver).
 This is not an alternative to a professional CMS or Website Generator.